EvolveWithProseeker/Proseeker/README.md

 # Proseeker: *In silico directed evolution*

+## UPDATE: 24/02/2022

+jobstart.csv is now copied into the results directory as used_jobstart.csv

+Focus mode is now added to allow targeted, selectable mutagenesis for assistance in making libraries.
+To activate this mode change the fmode option in jobstart.csv to YES.
+Once this is done Proseeker will run a single continuous generation with using the g1 protein sequence as a template.
+It will make every possible combination of amino acids of length n where n = the number of mutable residues in the sequence and only amino acids having non-zero probabilities of selection will be used.
+After which the standard assessment loop will assess each protein sequence against the library in random order.

+The generation will end when sufficient evidence of normality is observed (p > 0.05 using a Shapiro-Wilks test) with assessment of normality starting once either fthresh variants have been tested or the complete pool of variants have been tested.
+In the case that the number of variants in the pool is lower than fthresh then no normality test will be conducted.

+The output files from this mode will show the variants tested, representation of Amino Acids at mutable positions within the upper and lower quartiles and give a preliminary assessment on which residues are likely to have a negative effect when oberserved in a sequence at each mutable position.

+## UPDATE END

 Proseeker is supplied as a standalone Python script (Proseeker.py) for either interactive use or pipeline integration and was written in Python 3.9.

 Packages required: